skiadas/Calc2Course/syllabus.md

 - You will have mastered the techniques employed in the computation of integrals for various functions.
 - You will be familiar with how the various special functions are defined and their properties.
 - You will develop an appreciation for abstract mathematical concepts by seeing how all the properties of the various special functions are rooted in their definitions as integrals and inverses.
-- You will have seen how these abstract mathematical concepts can help solve real world problems related to exponential growth and decay and compound interest, to name a few.
+- You will have seen how these abstract mathematical concepts can help solve real world problems in areas such as exponential growth and decay and compound interest, to name a few.

 ## Course Components